dodid/minitrade/README.md

 2018-01-08 00:00:00-05:00   41.331144  54.926167
 ```

+Even simpler, `self.data.ta.sma(3)` works the same on `self.data`.

-`self.I()` can take both DataFrame/Series and functions as parametes to define an indicator.
+`self.I()` can take both DataFrame/Series and functions as arguments to define an indicator.
 If DataFrame/Series is given as input, it's expected to have exactly the same index as `self.data`.
 For example,

 ```
-self.sma = self.I(self.data.df.ta.sma(3), name='SMA_3)
+self.sma = self.I(self.data.df.ta.sma(3), name='SMA_3')
 ```

 Within `Strategy.next()`, indicators are returned as type `_Array`, essentially `numpy.ndarray`, same as in `Backtesting.py`.
 The `.df` accessor returns either `DataFrame` or `Series` of the corresponding value.
 It's the caller's responsibility to know which exact type should be returned. `.s` accessor is also available but only as a syntax suger to return a `Series`.
 If the actual data is a DataFrame, `.s` throws a `ValueError`.

 A key addition to support multi-asset strategy is a `Strategy.alloc` attribute, which combined with `Strategy.rebalance()` API, allows to specify how cash value should be allocate among the different assets.

-Let's look at an example:
+Here is an example:

 ```
-# this strategy evenly allocates cash into the assets
+# This strategy evenly allocates cash into the assets
 # that have the top 2 highest rate-of-change every day,
 # on condition that the ROC is possitive.